-Deep Neural Networks and Bayesian Brain Theories
+Deep Neural Networks and Brain Theory

 We combine mathematics, computer science and cognitive neuroscience to build and test new theories about how the brain works